 Humanity is at a crossroads.
 Every year, we use more resources than the earth can regenerate.
 What’s more, the pressure on natural resources can only intensify.
 By 2030, global population is projected to grow by 1 billion and the world’s middle class is expected to swell by an additional 3 billion.

-And yet there’s a solution in clear sight.
-The way we consume resources in the traditional economy has waste as its ultimate end product.
+The way we all consume resources in the traditional economy has waste as its ultimate end product.
 But the stuff we throw away is immensely valuable.
-A ton of discarded electronics, for example, contains up to 800 times more gold than a ton of gold ore.
+More than 90% of a laptop is recyclable and a ton of discarded electronics, for example, could contain up to 800 times more gold than a ton of gold ore.

 Our circular design approach aims to eliminate the concept of waste, so resources continually circulate within the economy.
 We do this by increasingly using recycled-content and renewable materials for our products and packaging while focusing on improving energy efficiency, and maximize reusability, reparability and recyclability.